-Chuck Slane has a reputation for being one of the best personal injury litigators in Minnesota.
-He has handled numerous jury trials, and has obtained many six and seven figure verdicts for his clients.
-He has trial experience in many different types of personal injury claims, including automobile accidents, premises liability, dram shop, wrongful death, and insurance coverage cases.
+Chuck Slane has a reputation as one of the best trial lawyers in Minnesota.
+He has handled numerous jury trials, and has obtained many six, seven, and eight figure verdicts for his clients.
+He has trial experience in many different types of personal injury claims, including automobile accidents, premises liability, dram shop, wrongful death, and insurance bad faith cases.

 It is Chuck’s belief that his greatest attribute as a lawyer is his ability to listen to and spend time with his clients.
 The only way that a lawyer can do a good job of representing a client in the courtroom is to truly know them and understand what they have gone through.
-It is that experience that allows the story to be properly told so that it will be understood.
+It is that experience that allows the story to be properly told so that it will be experienced by others.

 The following are just a few of his success stories

 - Stulberg v.
 Omar, verdict of over $2 million for a client that lost her leg in a crash.
 American Family insured the defendant and refused to offer its $50,000 policy limit before litigation was started.

 - Wilbur v.
 State Farm, Partner Rich Ruohonen tried the underlying UIM lawsuit against State Farm and received a verdict of over $400,000, but State Farm had only a $100,000 policy limit.
 Chuck then tried the “good faith” case against State Farm and received what is believed to be the first ever successful good faith verdict in Minnesota.

 - Roberts v.
 Olson and Johnson, verdict for over $4 million for a couple that were both seriously injured in a head on crash.
 Liability among multiple drivers was disputed.

 - Spelios v.
 Crenlo, verdict for $1,934,000.00 for a man that had been burned over 34% of his body.
 The insurance company offered $100,000.